← Back to Blog

 Restaurant accounting is uniquely painful.
 You're tracking food costs that fluctuate weekly, managing tip pools and tip credits across a staff that turns over constantly, reconciling POS transactions with bank deposits that never quite match, handling sales tax on some items but not others, and doing all of this on margins so thin that a 2% food cost overrun can wipe out your monthly profit.
 QuickBooks tutorials designed for consultants and freelancers don't prepare you for any of that.

-The right accounting software for a restaurant doesn't just record transactions — it helps you understand your prime cost (food + labor as a percentage of revenue), track waste, manage vendor payments, and generate the reports your accountant needs without you spending Sunday mornings in the back office.
+The right accounting software for a restaurant doesn't just record transactions but helps you understand your prime cost, track waste, manage vendor payments, and generate the reports your accountant needs without eating your Sundays.
 Here's what to look for and which tools do it best.

 What Restaurant Accounting Software Needs to Handle